 - Warm and caring in their communication

-Being a coach requires flexibility and an ability to roll with the punches.
+Adaptability is just one health coach must-have skill.
+Being a health coach requires flexibility and an ability to roll with the punches.
 You may find that something isn’t working during a coaching session or you may have a client who needs to cancel their session last-minute.
 While there are certainly times that will require you to remain firm, being relaxed, flexible, and open will serve you well in this role, where no two days are alike!

 Your clients won’t always progress on the schedule you set.
-Sometimes they’ll backslide.
+Sometimes, they’ll backslide.
 Everyone’s coaching journey is different, and we all progress at different speeds.
-A good coach is patient and sensitive to their clients’ situation, and switches gears as the situation requires.
+What makes a good health coach?
+The best health coaches are patient and sensitive to their clients’ situations, and switch gears as needed.

 7. Business and Marketing Skills

-While some Health Coaches choose to find employment in institutions like hospitals, companies, schools, and wellness centers, others are choosing to reap the benefits of working for themselves.
-Whichever route you’re considering, strong business and marketing skills can help you market yourself and land ideal clients.
+Business and marketing skills are essential for a holistic health coach!
+While some health coaches choose to find employment in institutions like hospitals, companies, schools, and wellness centers, others are choosing to reap the benefits of working for themselves.
+Whichever route you’re considering, strong business and marketing skills can help you land ideal clients.
 As you consider training programs, look for one that also teaches business and marketing basics so you can build the career you desire.

 8. Holistic Thinking

-Also known as big picture mentality, holistic thinking is an essential skill you’ll need to work effectively with clients—and it’s a major focus of our 6-month training program.
-An effective Health Coach understands that there are a multitude of interconnected factors that influence a client’s perspective and behaviors.
-They examine all facets of a client’s life, from health to relationships to career and beyond to understand how certain behaviors and beliefs may be undermining their goals and keeping them stuck.
+Also known as “big picture mentality,” holistic thinking is just one of many vital health coach qualities you’ll need to work effectively with clients—and it’s a major focus of our 6-month training program.
+An effective holistic health coach understands that there are a multitude of interconnected factors that influence a client’s perspective and behaviors.
+They examine all facets of a client’s life, from health to relationships to career and beyond, to understand how certain behaviors and beliefs may be undermining their goals and keeping them stuck.

 9. Love of Learning

+A good health coach is always open to learning.
 The coaching industry is rapidly evolving and there’s no shortage of new knowledge and skills to be learned.
-The most successful Health Coaches constantly seek out opportunities to build on their existing knowledge and evolve their coaching practice.
-Investing in lifelong learning will help you expand your expertise, build new skill sets, broaden your perspective, and always stay ahead of the curve.
+The most successful health coaches constantly seek out opportunities to build on their existing knowledge and evolve their coaching practice.
+Investing in lifelong learning will help you expand your expertise, build new health coaching skills, broaden your perspective, and always stay ahead of the curve.

+Maybe the most important health coach skill is professionalism.
 Clients should feel respected for their effort, commitment, and time.
 Arriving late for your sessions, communicating discourteously, or neglecting important actions for your client are a quick way to break trust in a coach-client relationship.
-Remember the Golden Rule, and treat your clients as you wish to be treated.
+Remember the Golden Rule: treat your clients as you wish to be treated.
 Be punctual, professional, and prompt to follow up on promised action items.

 Become a Health Coach With HCI

-Interested in learning how you can get the skills and training to become the most effective Health Coach?
+Interested in learning how you can get the training and skills you need to become the most effective health coach?
 Health Coach Institute’s revolutionary Become a Health Coach program provides all the tools you need to launch a successful career transforming lives.
 Click the button below to learn how you can get a cutting-edge coaching education and help clients get results that last.